LostArtefacts/TRX/docs/COMMANDS.md

 - `/kill`
   `/kill all`
   `/kill {enemy_type}`
-  Tired of bats, crocs, rats, lions, Frenchmen and literally every living thing trying to spoil your adventure?
-This command instantly disposes of the nearest enemy, or kills them all at once.
+  Tired of all of those pesky creatures and goons trying to spoil your adventure?
+Instantly dispose of the nearest one, or kill them all at once.

 - `/fly`
   Turns on the fly cheat.
 Why even walk?
+Levitate like a legend.

 - `/cheats on`
   `/cheats off`
-  Enables or disables cheat keys.
-It's not like disabling them will make this console any less of a cheat.
+  Enables or disables the cheater's toolkit.
+But let's face it — you're reading _this_, so that ship has sailed.

 - `/braid on`
   `/braid off`
-  Grants the power to switch Lara's iconic braid on and off.
+  Toggle Lara's braid like it's a fashion accessory.
+Hair today, gone tomorrow.

 - `/wireframe on`
   `/wireframe off`